Looking out for loved ones this winter

-Older people are more vulnerable in the cold.
+Wintertime can be a very difficult time for the elderly who are more vulnerable in the winter months.
 It is a sad fact that every year approximately 20,000 more people aged 65 years or over die during the winter months.

-Cunningtons can assist offering a free review of Wills to ensure they are up-to-date and discuss the importance of having a Lasting Power of Attorney with your family members.
+Cunningtons can assist by offering a free review of Wills to ensure they are up to date and discuss the importance of having a lasting power of attorney with your family members.